 In 2013, they, as well as their two children, experienced life-altering challenges within their family.
 Shené was stricken with severe food allergies that include gluten, peanuts, and tree nuts.
 Alex was experiencing issues with hypoglycemia.
 One child was diagnosed with gluten sensitivity and the other with Type 1 diabetes.

 After experiencing these obstacles within their family, helping through volunteering, donating monetarily, and collecting resources for people in need only quenched their thirst on a small scale.
-The Scott’s felt a strong desire to do more and share what they had learned through their personal life changes.
+The Scotts felt a strong desire to do more and share what they had learned through their life changes.
 The desire to help others on a larger scale brought about the inception of Vine Branch Fellowship in 2019.
-With the help of friends, family, and relationships established over the 20 plus years the Scott family has been helping others, Vine Branch Fellowship was established to focus on fellowship, promoting healthy lifestyles, religious education, and education programs in the local and surrounding communities it resides.
+With the help of friends, family, and relationships established over 20 years, the Scott family has been helping others.
+Vine Branch Fellowship was created to focus on fellowship, promoting healthy lifestyles, charitable giving, and education programs in the local and surrounding communities.

-Vine Branch Fellowship has designed programs to equip individuals, families, seniors, and low-income groups with the tools to create healthier food options and to provide meals to uplift those that are going through difficult times, combatting the growing concerns of diabetes, celiac, obesity, depression, and other chronic health illnesses.
-It creates opportunities with a centralized focus of connecting individuals and/or families with opportunities to assist those in need, through volunteering and installing school and community gardens.
+Vine Branch Fellowship designs programs to equip individuals, families, seniors, and low-income groups with the tools to create healthier food options.
+We seek to combat the growing concerns of diabetes, celiac, obesity, depression, and other chronic health illnesses.
+VBF creates opportunities with a centralized focus of connecting individuals and/or families with opportunities to assist those in need, through volunteering and installing school and community gardens.

 VBF strives to connect the VINE of resources in communities to a BRANCH of individuals in need of assistance through FELLOWSHIP opportunities.